When it comes to choosing the best amplifiers for turntables, there’s a lot to consider.

 Price: $1299/£999 | Power: 80W per channel | Phono: No | USB: Yes | Bluetooth: aptX HD

 The CXA81 combines a wide feature list with stellar sonic performance, and while it’s one of the more expensive units on our list, it’s by no means the priciest amplifier on the market.
-At just over the $1000 price mark, this is one of the best sounding amplifiers you can buy.
+At just over the $1000 price mark, this is one of the best-sounding amplifiers you can buy.

 If you’re a vinyl record enthusiast that also likes to combine the analog experience with Bluetooth convenience, you’ll be pleased by the inclusion of aptX HD Bluetooth connectivity.
-The relatively new aptX HD codec enables you to stream music to the devices at higher than CD quality.
+The relatively new aptX HD codec enables you to stream music to the device at higher than CD quality.

-There’s no built-in phono stage, but at this price bracket and beyond, there’s a good chance you already own a separate phono stage, or at least aspire to higher quality than most built-in options.
+There’s no built-in phono stage, but at this price bracket and beyond, there’s a good chance you already own a separate phono stage, or at least aspire to a higher quality than most built-in options.

 There’s also enough digital connectivity (including S/PDIF coaxial, and Toslink) to make this amplifier the hub of your wider home Hi-Fi or entertainment system.